Abhishekharsh007/ChaiCohort/README.md

 2. Subversion (SVN) :- A CVCS used in enterprise applications.
 3. Mercurial :- Another DVCS, simpler than Git in some aspects.
 4. Perforce :- A CVCS often used for large-scale enterprise projects.

+# Why do we need VCS?
+1. Tracking Changes :- It records changes to files over time, enabling developers to see who changed what and when.
+2. Collaboration :- Multiple people can work on the same project simultaneously without overwriting each other’s work.
+3. Branching and Merging :- Developers can create separate branches for different features or experiments and later merge them into the main project.
+4. Version History :- It keeps a history of all changes, making it easy to revert to previous versions if needed.
+5. Conflict Resolution :- Helps manage and resolve conflicts when multiple developers make changes to the same file.
+6. Backup and Recovery :- Acts as a backup for the project.